kristofferwaagen/Fitgen/README.md

 ### Example images

-There are some exampleImages provided that a user can use to test the functionality of the program.
+There are some images provided in exampleImages that a user can use to test the functionality of the program.